butteredwaffles/gen-search/README.md

 `dotnet run --items`

 ...would only fill the database with the items.
-If you simply run `dotnet run` without params, it defaults to `--all`.
+If you simply run `dotnet run` without parameters, it defaults to `--all`.

-Valid arguments are `--items, --monsters, --quests, --weapons, --skills, --arts, and --all.`
+Valid arguments are `--items, --monsters, --quests, --weapons, --skills, --arts, --decorations, --armor, --palico-skills, --palico-armor, --palico-weapons, and --all. `

 If you made edits, use `dotnet test` to run the test cases.

+## Converting the database

+The program creates an SQLite database with the information.
+However, the web app uses a MySQL database.
+Therefore, if you are planning on running the service yourself, you will have to create a dump of the SQLite one and import it into a MySQL database named `mhgen`.